pereznetworks/My-Tic-Tac-Toe-Game/README.md

   - Lots has changes in the last few years, since I created this game

-  - So I re-imaging UI
+  - So I am re-imaging UX

   - The next release version will be a mobile first web app built using react

 ## A Basic Multi-player Tic-Tac-Toe Game